antrea-io/antrea/docs/antctl.md

 # Antctl

-Antctl is the command-line tool for Antrea.
+antctl is the command-line tool for Antrea.
 At the moment, antctl supports running in three different modes:

 * "controller mode": when run out-of-cluster or from within the Antrea